 Karl is a member of the National Association of Consumer Advocates, the North Carolina Advocates for Justice, and the North Carolina Bar Association.
-Karl was named to the Super Lawyers’ Rising Stars list as one of the top up-and-coming attorneys in North Carolina from 2017-2022.
+Karl was named to the Super Lawyers’ Rising Stars list as one of the top up-and-coming attorneys in North Carolina from 2017-2021.
+He was selected a Super Lawyer from 2022-2024.
 Karl has presented several CLE topics on various topics, including mass arbitrations.
 He is currently serving as Vice-Chair of the North Carolina Advocates for Justice Products Liability, Class Action and Mass Torts section.

 When not practicing law, Karl can generally be found in the woods or lounging on a beach with his wife, Angela, and their three children, Claire, Lena, and Bennett.
 Karl and his family love sailing, hiking and camping, traveling, fishing, listening to live music, and are active members of their church.

 Karl has been approved as class counsel in the following cases:

 - Vicki Powers and Matthew Watkins v.
 Hospitality Ventures Management, LLC, Guilford County Superior Court, Case No. 21-cvs-4489;